Planning for your child’s post-secondary future as soon as you’re able to can pay off in the long run.

 How to Contribute to an RESP

-You contribute funds to an RESP, which you can then use to purchase different investment products.
+You contribute funds to an RESP, which you could then use to purchase different investment products.
 Investment gains or other earnings in an RESP grow tax-free until they are withdrawn.
 As long as you do not cancel or withdraw contributions from the plan, earnings on contributions are generally tax-free to the contributor.
-Contributions are not tax deductible (unlike an RRSP).
 Payments of the investment gains or other earnings from an RESP to a beneficiary will be taxable as income for the beneficiary.

 Be Aware of RESP Contribution Rules and Limits

-Keep in mind there are rules when it comes to RESP contributions in regards to age limits.
+There are rules when it comes to RESP contributions in regards to age limits.
 Visit this Government of Canada page to learn more about age limits.
+Keep in mind that the amount you can contribute varies – some RESPs have no minimum deposit requirements, while others do.

-There are also limits to how much you can contribute.
+There are also limits to how much you can contribute in total.
 The Government of Canada states that from 2007 onwards, there is no annual limit on RESP contributions, but there is a lifetime contribution limit of $50,000 per beneficiary.

 How to Withdraw Funds from an RESP Account